marvin-mangold/ConPlc/README.md

 # ConPLC
-Send Data from Siemens S7 PLC to PC and save Data as CSV-File/n -tested with S7-300, S7-1200 and S7-1500\n
+Send Data from Siemens S7 PLC to PC and save Data as CSV-File/n
+- tested with S7-300, S7-1200 and S7-1500\n
--example TIA-Portal Project included
+- example TIA-Portal Project included
--The PLC-Block FB "ConPLC" sends an UDT (User Defined Datatype) via TCP to the PC -The PC-Programm reads the recieved Data and saves them as CSV-File if the Trigger is active -The Trigger could be an Bool from the recieved Data or an Timer
+- The PLC-Block FB "ConPLC" sends an UDT (User Defined Datatype) via TCP to the PC
+- The PC-Programm reads the recieved Data and saves them as CSV-File if the Trigger is active
+- The Trigger could be an Bool from the recieved Data or an Timer